 If you purchase UM or UIM coverage, you may be able to take advantage of what is known as “stacking.”
-In the context of UM and UIM coverage, the policyholder can stack coverage based on the amount of vehicles to be covered under the policy.
+In the context of UM and UIM coverage, the policyholder can stack coverage based on the number of vehicles covered under the policy.
 For instance, if you purchase a $100,000 UM / UIM policy and have three vehicles on the policy, you can “stack” the policy so that there is really $300,000 in coverage.
-Basically, the amount of coverage is multiplied by the number of cars covered under the policy.
+The amount of coverage multiplies by the number of cars covered under the policy.

 Cons of Obtaining Uninsured Motorist Coverage

 The only real con of obtaining uninsured motorist coverage is the additional monthly premium.
-However, this is additional cost is often minimal, sometimes just a few additional dollars a month.
+However, this additional cost is often minimal, sometimes just a few additional dollars a month.
+You can always select lower limits to keep the monthy premium lower.
 To learn how purchasing UM/UIM insurance will affect your premiums, it is important to talk to your insurance agent and ask upfront.

-Even with the additional cost, UM insurance gives you the peace of mind you need to know that you are covered in case of any accident.
+Even with the additional cost, UM insurance gives you the peace of mind you need to know that you have coverage in case of an accident.
 When another driver doesn’t have insurance or doesn’t have adequate insurance, you will be able to draw from your own policy and get the financial help you deserve after a crash.

-Do I need Uninsured / Underinsured Motorist Coverage?
+Do I Need Uninsured or Underinsured Motorist Coverage?

 Your insurance carrier is required to offer uninsured motorist coverage.
 If you wish to reject the coverage, you must do so in writing.
-If you elect to reject UM / UIM coverage, realize the insurance broker will likely avoid explaining the importance of UM / UIM coverage.
-This type of policy tips heavily in favor of the insured person, as it exposes the insurance carrier to a much greater risk.
+If you reject UM or UIM coverage, realize the insurance broker will likely avoid explaining the importance of UM or UIM coverage.
+This type of policy tips heavily in favor of the insured person, as it exposes the insurance carrier to much greater risk.

 “It’s in the best interest of insurance carriers for you not to have full coverage.”